32blit/32blit-sdk/docs/Windows.md

 - [Building & Running Locally](#building--running-locally)
   - [Build Everything](#build-everything)

-To build using Visual Studio [see here](Windows-VisualStudio.md).
-The rest of these instructions cover command-line builds.

 ## Prerequisites

 - Windows Terminal - grab it from the Windows Store